 Guildford, United Kingdom

 The University of Surrey is an international university with a worldwide reputation for excellence in teaching and research.
 If you are studying at one of our partner institutions, coming to study at Surrey for a full academic year or a semester is a great opportunity.
 The University is situated in beautiful green surroundings, yet it is just 35 minutes by train from London.
 Undergraduate students will be taking classes in the Department of Sociology, which has excellent options for sociology and criminology & criminal justice majors.
-The University of Surrey is named one of the top 5 UK Sociology Departments in the Times Good University Guide, the Guardian University Guide and the Complete University Guide.
+The University of Surrey is named one of the top five UK Sociology Departments in the Times Good University Guide, the Guardian University Guide and the Complete University Guide.

 This program only offers one CCJS course, but there is a heavy social science course offering.
 The Danish Institute for Study Abroad is a government-recognized, high-quality study abroad program established in 1959 with over 1500 students coming each year.
 Most courses will be taken at DIS; however, some courses take place at the University of Copenhagen or the Copenhagen Business School.
 Courses are taught in English by Danish faculty who bring a European point of view and personal experience from research, government, management and the professions to the classroom.
 Their teaching is strongly enhanced by an extensive program of course-related field studies and study tours in the Balkans, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Netherlands, Poland, Russia, Turkey, Sweden, and the UK.